MD-CWI/afivo-streamer/documentation/photoionization.md

 For further details, see the source code of @ref m_photoi_helmh::photoi_helmh_initialize

-There is a tool available to generate Helmholtz coefficients for a new gas, see @ref documentation/tools.md
+There is a tool available to generate Helmholtz coefficients for a new gas, see [tools](documentation/tools.md).

 # Monte Carlo approach